 Just send us your questions.
 Maybe, we answer your question in the next monthly review.

 In November, we published one new tutorial:

 - How to redact sensitive information with LibreOffice 6.3+: This tutorial shows the risks of leaking information in documents and the new redaction feature of LibreOffice 6.3.

 Besides, we changed several things on our blog:

 - We centralized Git pushes to codeberg.org.
-Due to this, we are able to provide OpenPGP-signed and verified Git repositories for transparency.
-(Beforehand, our commits were already signed but the key wasn’t connected to the account.)
+Due to this, we can provide OpenPGP-signed and verified Git repositories for transparency.
+(Beforehand, our commits were already signed, but the key wasn’t connected to the account.)

-- We added information on how to support InfoSec Handbook.
+- We added information on how to support the InfoSec Handbook.

 Finally, we migrated our Mastodon/Fediverse account from mastodon.at to chaos.social.
-This was necessary since the admin of mastodon.at announced the shutdown of mastodon.at in February 2020.
+Migrating was necessary since the admin of mastodon.at announced the shutdown of mastodon.at in February 2020.
 Unfortunately, this is the second time we had to change our instance.
-As a result of the latest migration, nearly 275 followers remained on the old instance and all of our posts are lost.
+As a result of the latest migration, nearly 275 followers remained on the old instance, and all of our posts are lost.
 To avoid such chaos in the future, we are currently investigating different options.
-However, we can already say that we likely won’t run our own Mastodon instance since this would result in a huge management overhead.
+However, we can already say that we likely won’t run our Mastodon instance since this would result in significant management overhead.
 We don’t want to invest our leisure time in managing Mastodon but (partially) in writing new blog articles for you. 😉

 Follow us on Mastodon: